Ethereum: Founding (2013–2014)

 Ethereum was announced at the North American Bitcoin Conference in Miami, in January 2014.
 During the conference, Gavin Wood, Charles Hoskinson, and Anthony Di Iorio (who financed the project) rented a house in Miami with Buterin at which they could develop a fuller sense of what Ethereum might become.
 Di Iorio invited friend Joseph Lubin, who invited reporter Morgen Peck, to bear witness.
 Peck subsequently wrote about the experience in Wired.
 Six months later the founders met again in Zug, Switzerland, where Buterin told the founders that the project would proceed as a non-profit.
 Hoskinson left the project at that time and soon after founded IOHK, a blockchain company responsible for Cardano.

 Ethereum has an unusually long list of founders.
 Anthony Di Iorio wrote: "Ethereum was founded by Vitalik Buterin, Myself, Charles Hoskinson, Mihai Alisie & Amir Chetrit (the initial 5) in December 2013.
 Joseph Lubin, Gavin Wood, & Jeffrey Wilcke were added in early 2014 as founders."
 Buterin chose the name Ethereum after browsing a list of elements from science fiction on Wikipedia.
-He stated, "I immediately realized that I liked it better than all of the other alternatives that I had seen; I suppose it was the fact that [it] sounded nice and it had the word 'ether', referring to the hypothetical invisible medium that permeates the universe and allows light to travel."
+He stated, "I immediately realized that I liked it better than all of the other alternatives that I had seen; I suppose it was that [it] sounded nice and it had the word 'ether', referring to the hypothetical invisible medium that permeates the universe and allows light to travel."
 Buterin wanted his platform to be the underlying and imperceptible medium for the applications running on top of it.

 Development (2014)

-Formal development of the software underlying Ethereum began in early 2014 through a Swiss company, Ethereum Switzerland GmbH (EthSuisse).

-The idea of putting executable smart contracts in the blockchain needed to be specified before it could be implemented in software.
+Formal development of the software underlying Ethereum began in early 2014 through a Swiss company, Ethereum Switzerland GmbH (EthSuisse).The idea of putting executable smart contracts in the blockchain needed to be specified before it could be implemented in software.
 This work was done by Gavin Wood, then the chief technology officer, in the Ethereum Yellow Paper that specified the Ethereum Virtual Machine.
 Subsequently, a Swiss non-profit foundation, the Ethereum Foundation (Stiftung Ethereum), was founded.
 Development was funded by an online public crowd sale from July to August 2014, in which participants bought the Ethereum value token (ether) with another digital currency, bitcoin.
 While there was early praise for the technical innovations of Ethereum, questions were also raised about its security and scalability.

+The Foundation funded multiple teams in different cities building three separate implementations of the protocol: Geth (Go), Pyethereum (Python), a C++ implementation, and also Swarm (decentralized file storage), Mist Browser (A wallet, browser and a user interface for smart contracts, now defunct) among other projects.
+The intended purpose of the three distinct implementations would be so that if one of them had a bug, the other two could be used as a comparison.